k65yang/Stonks/README.md

 - In the Investor class, a HashMap<String, Portfolio> was used to track my different portfolios by a string (portfolio name).
 - In the Portfolio class, a HashMap<String, Stock> was used to track the various stocks contained within the portfolio by a string (stock name)
 - In the Stock class, a HashMap<Integer, Double> was used to track the value of a stock by the day (represented by an integer).

+### Phase 4: Task 3
+From the UML diagram, that there are issues with cohesion and also instances of unnecessary coupling.
+Some adjustments that I can intoduce in future versions of my application are noted as follows:

+- The class StonksAppRunner and StonksGUI have a bi-directional association.
+However, the two classes themselves have fields (associations) for the Stockmarket and Investor class even through they are dealing with the same Stockmarket and Investor object.
+To reduce unnecessary coupling, the association to Stockmarket and Investor should be removed from the StonksAppRunner class.
+The bi-direction association between StonksAppRunner and StonksGUI ensure that StonksAppRunner still "knows" about the Stockmarket and Investor.

+- PortfolioPageGUI has an association with a Portfolio object.
+However in the context of the diagram, it looks very strange; it doesn't make a whole lot of sense from a design prespective to have fields of StockMarket and Investor in the StonksGUI class, but have a Portfolio field standalone in a subclass of StonksGUI.
+Thus, the association to Portfolio should be moved to the StonksGUI class.

+- Investor has two associations with Portfolio: a hashmap and a single field.
+Refactoring should be done so that there is only one association to Portfolio represented by a hashmap.